-For the automatic backup feature in CMS Commander navigate to the page titled “Backups” in your account.
-As the first step you need to create a backup task – to do that go to the tab titled “Create Backup Task”.
+For the automatic backup feature in CMS Commander go to the page titled “Backups” in your accounts main navigation.
+As the first step you need to create a backup task which defines what files to backup and where to save the results.
+To do so go to the tab titled “Create Backup Task”.
 In the form you see there you need to specify the following setting related to your backup task:

 - A Task Name, for identification purposes only.